Keen to start working out after having a baby in order to shed the baby weight? If you’re reading this, I’m guessing you are.

 I have two problems with this:

 One: This notion of “bouncing back” creates the expectation that everyone is supposed to somehow regain their figure effortlessly in just weeks.
-That postnatal recovery is out of your hands and all down to genetics or luck.
+That postpartum recovery is out of your hands and all down to genetics or luck.

 Comparing yourself to a wealthy celeb (who makes money off their appearance) with a team of hired professionals to make them look fabulous postpartum, is a fool’s errand.
 Be careful of who you choose to inspire/motivate you into action.